The publication number assigned to this document is: FHWA-HEP-11-019

 Why Study Mobile, Alabama?

-While Phase 1 took a broad look at the entire Central Gulf Coast region and provided a "big picture" view of the climate-related challenges facing infrastructure, Phase 2 is focusing on the single Metropolitan Planning Organization (MPO) region of Mobile, Alabama.
-The purpose of this focused study is to evaluate which transportation infrastructure components are most critical to economic and societal function, and assess the vulnerability of these components to weather events and long-term changes in climate.
-Phase 2 will also develop tools and approaches that the South Alabama Regional Planning Commission (which includes the MPO for the Mobile area) and other public and private system operators can use to determine which systems most need to be protected, and how best to adapt infrastructure to the potential impacts of climate change.
-Through this study, U.S. DOT intends to create a template for an assessment process that can be replicated in other regions of the country.
+While Phase 1 took a broad look at the entire Central Gulf Coast region and provided a "big picture" view of the climate-related challenges facing infrastructure, Phase 2 focused on the single Metropolitan Planning Organization (MPO) region of Mobile, Alabama.
+The purpose of this focused study was to evaluate which transportation infrastructure components are most critical to economic and societal function, and assess the vulnerability of these components to weather events and long-term changes in climate.
+Phase 2 also developed tools and approaches that the South Alabama Regional Planning Commission (which includes the MPO for the Mobile area) and other public and private system operators can use to determine which systems most need to be protected, and how best to adapt infrastructure to the potential impacts of climate change.
+Through this study, U.S. DOT created a template for an assessment process that can be replicated in other regions of the country.

 Figure 3: Gulf Coast Phase 2 Study Area with Major Highways and Urban Clusters